workingDog/nendohakari/README.md

 **Nendo Hakari** is is an iPad and iPhone App to calculate the amount of clay you need for your ceramic work.
 It has a simple interface where the user can draw the desired shapes of the various clay components.
-The tool is mainly for those creating ceramic works made of different coloured parts, such as in Nerikomi. **Nendo Hakari** is most convenient when used on iPad using a stylus.
+The tool is mainly for those creating ceramic works made of different coloured parts, such as in Nerikomi. **Nendo Hakari** is most convenient when used on an iPad using a stylus.

 ![icon1](images/pot-180.png)